What’s Next for Sustainable Agriculture?

 - Safe working conditions

 - Long-term commitments from buyers

 How to Support Regenerative Organic Agriculture

-The growth in organic food and products has experienced exponential growth in the last couple of decades, a trend that has been largely consumer-driven.
+Organic products have experienced exponential growth in the last couple of decades, a trend that has been largely consumer-driven.
 Because consumers have been demanding healthier food, grown with respect for the environment, companies have stepped in to provide customers with products they can trust.
 In much the same way, consumers can demand that brands, farmers and producers take the next big step and make their products not only organic, but regenerative organic.
 Consumers have the power to ensure that our planet’s future contains healthy soils and healthy communities, as well as mitigate the worst effects of runaway climate change.
 In the same way, consumers must choose to eat less meat, and when eating meat, to choose only pastured and humanely-raised meat, dairy and eggs from high-bar certified sources like Animal Welfare Approved, Certified Humane, Global Animal Partnership (GAP), and Regenerative Organic Certified (when it becomes available).
 It is ultimately the only choice for any ethical and ecologically-minded consumer.